Documentation Index

 Number of parallel threads for loading data to target.

 Maximum rows per data file.
 Smaller values use less memory.
+When running data+replication mode, the default is 50,000.

 - Click Start Data Migration